w3f/polkadot-wiki/docs/glossary.md

 ## Staking

-"Reserving" tokens (for Polkadot, DOTs) which are put up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
-Validators and nominators (who back validators through NPoS) together stake their DOTs in order to add blocks to the relay chain.
+The act of bonding tokens (for Polkadot, DOTs) which are put up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
+Validators and nominators stake their DOTs in order to secure the network.

 ## State transition function

-A function which describes how the state of a blockchain can be transformed.
+A function that describes how the state of a blockchain can be transformed.
 For example, it may describe how tokens can be transferred from one account to another.

 ## Substrate

-An implementation of the Polkadot Runtime Environment which allows developers to generate parachains which are compatible with the Polkadot relay chain.
+A modular framework for building blockchains.
+Polkadot is built using Substrate.
+Chains built with Substrate will be easy to connect as parachains.

 ## Tabling